Battle Mountain High School (Colorado)

 The school was originally built in 1975 in the town of Eagle-Vail.
-Prior to that, it was a combined middle school/high school near Battle Mountain Pass, near the town of Minturn.
-In 2010 it was relocated to a new campus farther west in the town of Edwards.
+Prior to that, it was a combined middle school/high school near Battle Mountain Pass, close to the town of Minturn.
+In 2010, it was relocated to a new campus further west in the town of Edwards.
 It continues to serve as one of Eagle County's primary high schools today.
 The new facility was designed by H+L Architecture of Denver.